Skip to main content

 Each Woodlands primary school develops different mathematical strengths through its programmes, and effective PSLE preparation should build on — not ignore — these foundations.

-- Si Ling Primary School: As a SAP school, bilingual emphasis is strong.
+• Si Ling Primary School: ALP in Environmental Science (STEM-Sustainability) develops inquiry and data-handling skills.
 Students sometimes need help with English-medium maths vocabulary in problem sums.
 Well-maintained academic discipline supports consistent practice habits

-- Riverside Primary School: Outdoor education develops spatial reasoning and observation skills.
+• Riverside Primary School: PlayWorks ALP develops spatial reasoning through design challenges.
 Students may need targeted support with abstract algebraic thinking when it appears in P5-P6

-- Fuchun Primary School: Innovation-focused ALP develops creative thinking.
+• Fuchun Primary School: Future-ready Communicators Programme (FCP) ALP develops communication and critical thinking.
 Students benefit from learning systematic heuristic selection rather than relying on trial and error

 High-Impact Topics for PSLE Mathematics